danielo83996/FlightSystemDB/README.md

 ## Status
 Clearly state the current status of your project:
-* _In Progress_: Actively working on new features and improvements.
 * _Completed_: No further updates planned, but open to feedback and collaboration.

 ## Challenges